First Flight of N2PZ - Page 136.

 both airplanes easy to find in this photo.)

-Rich had initially said to make two circuits of the pattern, so I did a fly-by around 200 feet without too much power on.
-Then we headed out East of Collegedale to do some maneuvers and check engine operation parameters.
-The takeoff was at 2700 RPM with full power and the prop at minimum pitch.
-I pulled the power back to 25 inches of manifold pressure and 2500 RPM and quickly got to pattern altitude of 1800 feet MSL.
-I pulled the power back again and set the RPM to 2300 and we headed out to do turns and slow flight.
-When I put the plane into a turn and trimmed the elevator for constant altitude, it stayed in the turn "hands off" without rolling out or into any unstable condition.
+When I put the plane into a LEFT 30-degree banked turn and trimmed the elevator for constant altitude, it stayed in the turn "hands off of the control stick" without rolling out or into any unstable condition.
 I had seen this when I rode with Larry Westbrook way back on December 27, 2003.
 This is one sweet-flying airplane!
 I turned on all the lights and the alternator was steady with the voltage at 13.6 volts under full load.
-Rich saw nothing unusual trailing behind me, so after a few minutes we headed back to Collegedale.
+Rich saw nothing unusual trailing behind me (no oil or fuel on his windshield).
+I rolled the airplane right to make a right 30-degree banked turn without changing the elevator trim.
+I was very happy to see another hands-off perfect turn.
+After a few minutes we headed back to the Collegedale Airport.

-| CLICK HERE for the First Landing of N2PZ on page 137. | RETURN to MAIN MENU. |
+CLICK HERE for the First Landing of N2PZ on page 137. | RETURN to MAIN MENU. |